Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 What exactly is a cosigner?

 A cosigner is a person who signs your loan documents and becomes equally responsible for paying back your student loan on time.
 Most cosigners are parents, relatives or somebody close to you.
-That’s because cosigning a loan can be a huge risk: If you’re late on a payment or default on your loan, it can damage your cosigner’s personal credit.
+That’s because being a cosigner can be risky: If you’re late on a payment or default on your loan, it can damage your cosigner’s personal credit.

 Do I need a cosigner?